masogit/am-browser-doc/docs/sizing/appendix_d.md

 # Appendix D: Database volume size of sample deployment
 #### Database volume size
-The following table presents the disk usage of data sets on Oracle database.
+The following table shows the disk usage of data sets on Oracle database.

-- All the databases are using default character set.
+- All the databases use the default character set.
 Converting to UTF may add more disk usage.
-- Disk usage may be various as per the usage on various set of customer data.
+- Disk usage may vary as per the usage on various set of customer data.
 - Disk usage for supporting usage, such as temporary space and database system level disk usage, are not included.

     | Database Type                                     | Data Set                                                         | Disk Usage       |